KUSENTEI!

 16 January 1944:

 45 miles NW of New Hanover.
 At about 0230, nine PBY "Catalina" flying boats attack convoy O-905 with bombs and torpedoes.
-They sink SHUNKO MARU at 02-30S, 149-42E and sink HOZUGAWA and MEISHO MARUs at 02-20S, 149-42E.
+They sink SHUNKO MARU (20 crewmen and 30 passengers KIA) at 02-30S, 149-42E and sink HOZUGAWA (three crewmen KIA) and MEISHO (12 crewmen KIA) MARUs at 02-20S, 149-42E.
 CH-24 and KOSEI MARU escape undamaged.

 15 February 1944:

-CH-24 departs Truk to rendezvous 150 miles N of Truk with fleet convoy No. 3206 composed of IJA transports GYOTEN, SHINKYO and TATSUHA MARUs and IJN cargo ships RYUKO and ZUKAI MARUs and escorts inbound from Japan, but the convoy does not show.
+CH-24 departs Truk to rendezvous 150 miles N of Truk with fleet convoy No. 3206 composed of IJA transports GYOTEN, SHINKYO and TATSUHA MARUs and IJN cargo ships RYUKO and ZUIKAI MARUs and escorts inbound from Japan, but the convoy does not show.

 17 February 1944: American Operation "Hailstone" - The Attack on Truk: